 Round: Long side-swept bangs are your best bet, but you can also rock a blunt, straight fringe as long as you keep it eyebrow length or longer.

 Square: Keep your bangs light and wispy for best results, and never go for a super short, straight fringe.
-Instead, go for a long side-swept fringe, or a full-on fringe that is arced in the front.
+Instead, go for a long side-swept fringe, or a full-on fringe that is arched in the front.

 Heart: Short, side-swept bangs are your best bet, but you can also go for a straight fringe as well- just keep it on the shorter side.